dannymagnus/CI_MS4_Elginis_Restaurant/README.md

 <img src="readme/validation/us-testing/us-6.jpg">
 </details>

-7. As a first time user, I want to be able to leave a comment or review
+7. As a logged in user, I want to be able to leave a comment or review

 | **Feature** | **Action** | **Expected Result** | **Actual Result** |
 |-------------|------------|---------------------|-------------------|